Wenceel Pérez: 2024

+2025

 Pérez began the 2025 season on the injured list with lumbar spine inflammation.
 He was transferred to the 60-day injured list on April 8.
 After being activated off the injured list on May 27, 2025, Pérez homered in his first at-bat.
-In 100 games for the 2025 Tigers, he hit .244 with 13 home runs and 43 RBI.
+In 100 games for the Tigers, he hit .244 with 13 home runs and 43 RBI.

+2026

+Pérez was optioned to Triple-A Toledo to begin the 2026 season.
+He was selected to the major league roster on April 10, following an injury to Parker Meadows.
+On June 19, Pérez was placed on the 10-day injured list after he sustained a fractured orbital in a freak accident while training in Houston, Texas.
+He was transferred to the 60-day injured list the following week to make room on the 40-man roster for a waiver claim.